thesofproject/sof-docs/getting_started/build-guide/build-with-zephyr.rst

 Prepare
 *******

-- The easiest way to build Zephyr is to use its recommended toolchain.
-Follow instructions in `Install a Toolchain <https://docs.zephyrproject.org/latest/getting_started/index.html#install-a-toolchain>`_ for details.
+- The easiest way to build Zephyr is to use its recommended toolchain which is included in its SDK.
+Refer to `Install Zephyr SDK <https://docs.zephyrproject.org/latest/getting_started/index.html#install-zephyr-sdk>`_ for details.

-- Install **west** - Zephyr uses west as a source management and building system.
+- Install **west**.
+Zephyr uses west as a source management and building system.
 Follow the Zephyr `Getting Started <https://docs.zephyrproject.org/latest/getting_started/index.html#>`_ guide for dependencies and for the west installation.

 Clone and initialize SOF project
 ********************************

-Initialize west manifest ``$ZEPHYR_WORKSPACE/sof/west.yml`` using ``west tool``:
+Initialize the west manifest ``$ZEPHYR_WORKSPACE/sof/west.yml`` using the ``west tool``:

-   - Clone SOF repository
+   - Clone the SOF repository:

       .. code-block:: bash

          mkdir $ZEPHYR_WORKSPACE && cd $ZEPHYR_WORKSPACE
          west init -m https://github.com/thesofproject/sof

-   - Or initialize west manifest from existing SOF clone (when using python convenience script this is not mandatory - see below)
+   - Or initialize the west manifest from the existing SOF clone.
+Note that when using the Python convenience script, as described in the next section, this is not mandatory.

       .. code-block:: bash